Your Handy Guide to Edmonton Zoning Regulations

-The residential small lot zone, also known as RSL, is a zone designed for single family homes.
-These homes often feature garages, but the homes often have small lots with little land attached to the home.
-RPL is a planned lot residential zone that features multiple single family homes.
+RSL: The residential, small lot zone, also known as RSL, is a zone designed for single-family homes.
+These homes often feature garages, but the houses often have small lots with little land attached to the home.
+RPL is a planned lot residential zone that features multiple single-family homes.
 Each home has a road running around the back of the house that gives residents access to their homes.

 - General business zone (CB2) for businesses located near or beside any major road or highway